-Grain free bread also known as the healthiest bread in the world!
+Grain free bread recipe is also known as the healthiest bread in the world!
 What?!
 Yes, according to Dr. Berg, it doesn’t get any tastier.
 I have to agree!

 Enjoy with a pat of butter or add to any of your favorite dishes!